Regular Expressions

 Using Regular Expressions with find

-command can use regular expressions to search for files with names matching specific patterns.
+The find command can use regular expressions to search for files with names matching specific patterns.
 This is especially useful when looking for files with complex naming conventions.

 Using find with BRE